Digitaliko/sendvelo/_bmad-output/marketing/07-CASE-STUDY-TEMPLATE.md

 ---

-## About SendVelo
+## About Thumbway

-SendVelo is the approval platform for teams creating content in ChatGPT.
+Thumbway is the approval platform for teams creating content in ChatGPT.
 Send content for approval with one command, get stakeholder sign-off in minutes instead of days.

-**Try free:** sendvelo.com
+**Try free:** thumbway.com
 **10 reviews/month free.
 No credit card required.**

 ---